Trading

 Select a facility: Choose from flexi-desk, serviced office, or warehouse options depending on your operational needs.

-Pay licence and registration fees: Fees vary but typically range from AED 10,000 to AED 25,000 for the first year, inclusive of registration and licence costs.
+Pay license and registration fees: Fees vary but typically range from AED 10,000 to AED 25,000 for the first year, inclusive of registration and license costs.

-Receive your licence: Upon approval and payment, your trading licence is issued, often within 3 to 7 working days.
+Receive your license: Upon approval and payment, your trading license is issued, often within 3 to 7 working days.

 Additional costs to factor in include visa fees (typically AED 3,000 to AED 5,000 per visa), office or warehouse lease costs, and any third-party service fees for document attestation or PRO services.